 French megastar Isabelle Huppert is a very busy woman.
 Gorge yourself on Netflix hit Call My Agent, about the gloriously bonkers misadventures of ragtag bunch of agents catering to the out there whims of Parisian movie stars, and you’ll know she steals the third season.
 Her episode suggests an outré way she keeps up the pace of a career that has seen her star in some 150 films since the early ‘70s.
 It’s one of the most jaw-dropping celebrity cameos.

 While the idea is that each glittering guest from the upper echelons of the French film industry plays an exaggerated version of themselves, there’s always a ring of truth to it.
-When we speak via Zoom a few short weeks before the launch of the 2021 Alliance Française French Film Festival (AFFFF) in Australia, she casually drops that she has so far shot some four movies since the global lockdowns began, including nipping over to Hungary, and to Naples and Rome to play art philanthropist Costanza Sforza Colonna in Caravaggio’s Shadow.
+When we speak via Zoom a few short weeks before her latest film The Godmother debuts at the 2021 Alliance Française French Film Festival (AFFFF) in Australia, she casually drops that she has so far shot some four movies since global lockdowns began, including nipping over to Hungary, and to Naples and Rome, to play art philanthropist Costanza Sforza Colonna in Caravaggio’s Shadow.

 “I have to say, actors are very, very privileged in this situation,” she says of the organisational hurdles overcome to get them from A to B safely during the madness of last year.
 “But, you know, the field of actors is always, even in a normal situation, a little bit disconnected from reality.”